davidbullado/blog/we-need-a-new-versioning-notation.md

 Let's put ourselves in the shoes of a developer of a heavily used library.
 As we are very conscientious, we regularly update our packages to patch any potential security vulnerabilities.

-Let's say our project has 203 dependencies, which is the average number of dependencies according to GitHub (https://github.blog/2020-08-04-secure-at-every-step-how-githubs-dependency-graph-is-generated/).
+Let's say our project has 203 dependencies, which is the average number of dependencies according to [GitHub](https://github.blog/2020-08-04-secure-at-every-step-how-githubs-dependency-graph-is-generated/).

 What happens if even one dependency is updated?
 No problem, I update my package.json (or equivalent), and most importantly, I increment the last version number of my project, for example, I go from `1.2.3` to `1.2.4`.
 I commit, push, and deploy my project, and come back the next day only to find another one of the 203 dependencies has been updated again (it went from version `10.2.123` to `10.2.124`).